hubidu/codeceptjs-testbook/BACKLOG.md

 - Show tags on tests
 - UI Allow to expand more than one test
 - UI Keep selected tests when switching between devices
-- 'Failed to find test' console error when running yahoo test
+- SHOULD BE FIXED 'Failed to find test' console error when running yahoo test
 - Are phantomjs instances terminated?
-- Make phantom ports dynamic
 - Start phantom only if webdriverio is configured for phantom
 - Fire an end_run event when all parallel runs have finished
 - Keep statistics per device